HTML5 Input Types & Attributes: A Technical Implementation Guide

 }

-Shadow DOM & Autocomplete Interference: When embedding forms in Web Components, ensure form association is explicitly managed via the form attribute or ElementInternals.
-Additionally, browser autocomplete can bypass input events.
-Always listen to change alongside input to capture autofilled values and synchronize validation states.
+Shadow DOM & autocomplete.
+Inside Web Components, associate the control with its form explicitly via the form attribute or ElementInternals.
+Autofill can also populate a value without firing input, so listen to change alongside input to catch autofilled values and keep validation state synchronized.

 <input